hacs/documentation/source/docs/use/manage/type/dashboard.md

 ??? nerd-mode

     - Every dashboard you have downloaded with HACS has an **Open source** option on the hamburger menu.
-This is useful when troubleshooting; if you can see a code wall (the underlying `.js` file) everything is OK, but if you get a 404, try downloading it again.
+This is useful when troubleshooting:
+        - If you can see a code wall (the underlying `.js` file), everything is OK.
+        - But if you get a 404, try downloading it again.
     - `.gz` example: CCH (Compact Custom Header) is a fairly popular element for Lovelace.
-When you use `/local`, you will transfer the `.js` file, which is 101&nbsp;kB.
-However, if you use HACS and reference the dashboard with `/hacsfiles`, it will serve the 20&nbsp;kB `.gz` version automatically (sizes accurate for version 1.4.7 of CCH).
+        - When you use `/local`, you will transfer the `.js` file, which is 101&nbsp;kB.
+        - However, if you use HACS and reference the dashboard with `/hacsfiles`, it will serve the 20&nbsp;kB `.gz` version automatically.
+(Sizes are accurate for version 1.4.7 of CCH).
     - Your dashboard exists in `www/community/dashboard/dashboard.js`.
 You can use both `/local/community/dashboard/dashboard.js` and `/hacsfiles/dashboard/dashboard.js` to reference it, but only the `/hacsfiles` version will have the extra features that HACS offers.